 Policies and Guidance

-Spartanburg Water has adopted specific policies and procedures that govern any recreational activities on Lake Bowen.
-These rules and regulations have been adopted to ensure that all users of Lake Bowen conduct their recreational activities in a safe and conscientious manner.
 Before participating in any recreational activities on Lake Bowen, please read through the South Carolina Department of Natural Resources Boating Regulations.

 Lake Bowen provides an excellent source of high quality drinking water for the people of the Spartanburg area.
 Protection of this resource is needed to ensure that current and future generations will continue to enjoy drinking water from the reservoir and also have excellent opportunities for outdoor recreation and education.
 Protection of the reservoir begins with the surrounding watershed and associated land use practices.
 Spartanburg Water has developed a policy aimed at protecting water quality and quantity by managing withdrawals around Lake Bowen for private irrigation.

 The City of Spartanburg Commisioners of Public Works approved the Lake Bowen Irrigation Plan by resolution in May 2009 and amended in January 2014.
 Documents below may be downloaded or may be picked up at the Lake Bowen Wardens' office located at 8515 Highway 9.

 Guidelines for Marine Structures and Maintenance

 Guidelines for recreational structures erected on Lake Bowen are governed by Spartanburg Water's Marine Structure Guidance Document and the Marine Structure Maintenance Document.